Amr-Kasber/Dollar-to-EGP-exchange-rate/README.md

-# Learning-projects
+# Egyptian economic status concerning the US economic status
-This repository contains all the data mining projects I created in order to learn relevant technical concepts.
+This repository was created for learning purposes; it is my first repository created to learn data mining concepts.